Lebesgue's decomposition theorem: Refinement

-Second, absolutely continuous measures are classified by the Radon–Nikodym theorem, and discrete measures are easily understood.
+The absolutely continuous measures are classified by the Radon–Nikodym theorem, and discrete measures are easily understood.
 Hence (singular continuous measures aside), Lebesgue decomposition gives a very explicit description of measures.
 The Cantor measure (the probability measure on the real line whose cumulative distribution function is the Cantor function) is an example of a singular continuous measure.

 Related concepts

 Lévy–Itō decomposition

 The analogous decomposition for a stochastic processes is the Lévy–Itō decomposition: given a Lévy process X, it can be decomposed as a sum of three independent Lévy processes $X=X^{(1)}+X^{(2)}+X^{(3)}$ where: